- EH&S Training & Services

 EH&S Biosafety Services

-Lab Biosafety and Bloodborne Pathogen Training is required for personnel work with blood, body fluids, unfixed tissues or cell lines of human origin and for all personnel who work with Risk Group 2 pathogens.
+Lab Biosafety and Bloodborne Pathogen Training is required annually for personnel work with blood, body fluids, unfixed tissues or cell lines of human origin and every three years for all personnel who work with Risk Group 2 pathogens.
 The session combines the requirements for Bloodborne Pathogen training with an overview of best practices for working in a biological laboratory at BSL-2.
 Topics covered include hazard recognition, methods of minimizing risks to personnel, safe work practices, infectious waste and sharps management and what to do in the event of an exposure.
-Session length is 1.5 hours.
+Session length is 50 minutes.
 See the Safety Training Calendar for scheduling and registration information.